hellory4n/starry3d/README.md

 # starry3d v0.1.0

+## WARNING: This is in active development.
+It may be janky, or worse, busted.

-3D library for voxel graphics and other fancy crapfrick.
+3D renderer for voxel graphics and other fancy crapfrick.

 ## Features